Georgegriff/griffadev/src/posts/react-focus-nested-components/react-isnt-javascript.md

 - Would we have even caught this if we didn't have good tests?
 - Would we have ever found the cause of it months later when the code wasn't as fresh in the mind?
 - If React is "Just Javascript" how come it so royally breaks one of JavaScript best features of nesting functions and creating closures.
-- Why isn't this front and center of React docs and default lint rules?
+- Why isn't this front and centre of React docs and default lint rules?

 I did some digging on the last two points: